North Korea fires suspected ballistic missile in fourth test this month | DW | 17.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Japan's Coast Guard believes Pyongyang may have fired a ballistic missile.
-The launch would be the fourth weapons test by North Korea this month.
+North Korea's missile launch is the latest in a series of tests conducted in less than two weeks.
+It comes just days after the US imposed new sanctions on the nuclear-armed country.

-North Korea fired at least one unidentified projectile toward the ocean off its east coast on Monday, the South Korean military and Japan's Coast Guard said.
+North Korea fired two unidentified projectiles toward the ocean off its east coast on Monday, the South Korean military.

-The South's military said it detected two projectiles that are believed to be ballistic missiles.

 This would be the fourth weapons test by Pyongyang since New Year's Day — a frequency that observers believe is unusual.